CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments

 \section{Conclusion}

-In this paper, we addressed the critical challenge of scaling intelligence gathering for social engineering scams, a domain where traditional signals are often insufficient.
-We designed, implemented, and evaluated CASE: a novel, dual-agent AI framework that automates the process of interviewing potential victims and structuring their narratives into actionable data.

-Our real-world deployment within the Google Pay India ecosystem demonstrated that this system can safely and effectively engage with users to produce a high volume of structured intelligence, leading to direct improvements in enforcement recall and velocity.
-We argued that this \textit{Conversational Agent–Information Extractor} pattern serves as a generalizable blueprint, adaptable to other high-stakes Trust \& Safety domains like misinformation and user safety reporting.
-While our results are promising, we also acknowledge the limitations of the current work, particularly regarding its initial English-only implementation and the challenges of scaling our evaluation methodology.

-Ultimately, this research validates the strategic value of using agentic AI to augment traditional anti-abuse systems, providing a new and powerful method for understanding and combating complex, narrative-driven online harms.
+In this paper, we addressed the critical challenge of insufficient signals for fighting against social engineering scams, by designing and deploying CASE, a novel dual-agent AI framework that automates interviewing potential victims and structuring their narratives into actionable data.
+Our real-world deployment on Google Pay India demonstrated that this system can safely and effectively engage with users to produce high-volume structured intelligence, leading to direct improvements in enforcement recall and velocity.
+While acknowledging limitations, such as its initial English-only implementation and evaluation scaling, this research validates the Conversational Agent-Information Extractor pattern as a generalizable blueprint for other Trust \& Safety domains and confirms the strategic value of using agentic AI to augment traditional anti-abuse systems against narrative-driven harms.